-Andrew Lloyd Webber's parents were musical, so it is no surprise that he and his brother Julian displayed musical talent at a young age and then followed naturally into careers in music.
+Andrew Lloyd Webber's parents were musical (his father William Lloyd Webber was also a composer), so it is no surprise that he and his brother Julian displayed musical talent at a young age and then followed naturally into careers in music.
 In Andrew's case, while still studying music at college in Oxford, he had already met up with Tim Rice and they were creating shows together.
 One of those early shows was "Joseph and his Amazing Technicolor Dreamcoat" which was performed in a few local theatres before its growing popularity with young and old led to more widespread success.
 Their next project together was still apparently bringing religious topics together with popular and rock music, "Jesus Christ Superstar".
 Perhaps fearing some controversy over its subject matter, this was initially released as a double album.
 But its success in the US led to a Broadway production and from there International success followed including London's West End.
 The musical was also released as a film version.

 Their collaboration seemed to go from strength to strength, with "Evita" being their next big hit.
 This was based on the life of Eva Peron and the song "Don't Cry for me Argentina" resulted in chart placings and numerous cover versions.
 Lloyd Webber and Rice didn't always work together, and indeed one production "Jeeves" where Lloyd Webber worked with playwright Alan Ayckbourn was not particular successful.
 The musical "Cats" was largely based on verses from T. S. Elliot's "Old Possum's Book of Practical Cats" with some additional lyrics by Richard Stilgoe.
 A mixture of songs and dance numbers with excellent makeup and characterisation, this has been enormously popular and has played in many countries for years.
 Again this musical gave rise to a hit song "Memory" sung originally by Elaine Paige.
 Along came "The Phantom of the Opera" in the 1980s again with Stilgoe contributing lyrics.
 This brought a new success to actor/singer Michael Crawford, and the female lead Sarah Brightman was married to Lloyd Webber for a time.
 By now the winning formula was obvious, and Andrew Lloyd Webber produced show after show including "Starlight Express", "Aspects of Love", "Sunset Boulevard" and "Whistle Down the Wind" to name only a few.
 Although the peak of his popularity had been reached with the earlier shows, later musicals were still very successful financially producing more hit songs and often making their singers into stars.